HalleyInteractive/ESP-Controller/README.md

 ## **Contributing**

-Contributions are welcome\!
+Contributions are welcome!
 If you have a feature request, bug report, or want to contribute to the code, please open an issue or a pull request on the GitHub repository.

 ## **License**